-Students in Years 10-12 will need to collect the form titled 'Application Due to Illness or Misadventure - Years 10, 11 and 12' from the Head Teacher of the subject, complete it, attach documentation and return it to the Head Teacher.
+Students in Years 10-12 will need to collect the form titled 'Application Due to Illness or Misadventure - Years 10, 11 and 12' from the Head Teacher Secondary Studies, complete it, attach documentation and return it to the Head Teacher Secondary Studies.

-These forms can also be collected from the Head Teacher Secondary Studies but must be returned to the appropriate teacher or Head Teacher.
-For this reason and for purposes of open communication and assistance, forms should be obtained through the faculty concerned.
+These forms can also be collected from the Head Teacher of the faculty but must be returned to the Head Teacher Secondary Studies.
+For this reason and for purposes of open communication and assistance, forms should be obtained from the HT Secondary Studies if possible.